oalfonso-o/candlebot/readme.md

 - automatically trade with a little % of profit

 ## Install
-1. Create a virtualenv with python 3.8
+- Create a virtualenv with python 3.8
-2. Install this repo inside with pip
+- Install this repo inside with pip
-3. Copy .env.example to .env and customize vars
+- Copy .env.example to .env and customize vars
-4. Copy web/js/.env.example.js to web/js/.env.js and customize vars (if needed)
-5. Run a mongod
+- Run a mongod
-6. Copy the nginx site of web/candlebot.conf in an nginx sites-enabled dir
+- Copy the nginx site of web/candlebot.conf in an nginx sites-enabled dir
-7. Run api with make api
+- Run api with make api
-8. Go to localhost:1234
+- Go to localhost:1234
-9. For more commands check candlebot/run.py
+- For more commands check candlebot/run.py

 ## To crawl data:
 ```